infolexa/bolt/README.md

 Widgets are requests to a module's controller actions which are not accessible via the main request.
-The change in route.php is the addition of a uniquely generated token that is appended to the uri when a widget route is set.
-This is to prevent public access.
+The change in route.php is the addition of a uniquely generated token that is prefixed to the uri when a widget route is set.
+This is to prevent public access and to have it's own namespace so that the arrangement of route params need not to be unique from other widget routes.

 In order to output the response of a widget, it must be rendered using Widgets::load('position', $chrome) most commonly inside the Theme's template.
 More explanation about the Widgets and Themes on another chapter.